 For those who live in Idaho, 5th graders will receive three free days and 6th graders will receive two free days at each resort.
 There are 17 participating locations so that means 34 or 51 days of skiing.
 The cost is just $18.

-Show your airline ticket
+Show your airline ticket to the resort

 For example, if you are this winter to Steamboat, you’ll receive a free night skiing lift ticket the day you arrive.
 Or, if you are flying in on Tuesday or Wednesday when there is no night skiing, you’ll receive a ticket to ski for free Thursday night.
 Additionally, if you are flying Alaska Airlines home, you’ll get a free day of skiing on your departure date.